awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/cleanup.md

 Follow above step for cluster in other region as well.

 {{< prev_next_button link_prev_url="../7_review_sustainability_kpi_optimization"  title="Congratulations!" final_step="true" >}}
-You should now have a firm understanding of how to use proxy metric, business metric, and sustainability KPI with AWS Services like Redshift Data Sharing for optimizing workload data patterns for evironmental sustainability improvements.
+You should now have a firm understanding of how to use proxy metric, business metric, and sustainability KPI with AWS Services like Redshift Data Sharing for optimizing workload data patterns for environmental sustainability improvements.
 {{< /prev_next_button >}}